lvdo-1992/training/product/README.md

 Your task here is to implement three endpoints to list/place/buy items.

 # Note
+1. Build source code by maven tool "mvn clean install"
-1. Run ./start.sh to start the server
+2. Run ./start.sh to start the server
-2. Server automatic start on port 8080
+3. Server automatic start on port 8080